auth0/auth0-alexa-authentication-sample/docs/step-by-step-install.md

 On the sidebar at the left select the *Test* section and scroll to the *Service Simulator* area.

-You can now enter a utterance and review both the request performed by Alexa and the response returned by the deployed skill.
+You can now enter an utterance and review both the request performed by Alexa and the response returned by the deployed skill.

 ### Using Echosim.io

 Access the Echosim.io application at ([https://echosim.io/](https://echosim.io/)) and login with your Amazon account.

 Follow the on-screen instructions on how to activate the microphone and talk to Alexa.
-Given Echosim.io is aimed at simulating an Echo device you'll have to use the skill invocation name you configured in order to first activate the correct skill.
+Given Echosim.io is aimed at providing an online simulation of an Echo device you'll have to use the skill invocation name you configured in order to first activate the correct skill.